pfouque/django-anymail-history/README.md

 #### CI

-There is a `.github/workflows/lint.yml` file that can be used as a baseline to define and ensure coding rules on Github.
+- `.github/workflows/lint.yml`: defines and ensure coding rules on Github.

-There is a `.github/workflows/test.yml` file that can be used as a baseline to run all of the tests on Github.
-This file runs the oldest LTS (3.2), newest (4.1), and head of the main Django branch.
+- `.github/workflows/test.yml`: Runs tests on all compatible combinations of Django (3.2+) & Anymail(8.4+), Python (3.8+)in a Github matrix.

+- `.github/workflows/coverage.yml`: Calculates the coverage on an up to date version.